stevenrskelton/stevenrskelton.github.io/_posts/2024-10-01-grpc-file-transfer-zio.md

 The choice to return an `Option[SaveFileAccum]` allows us to externalize more code from the sink than if it returned a `SetFileResponse` directly.

-After the sink runs, the value of `Option[SaveFileAccum]` represents 3 possible outcomes:
+After the sink runs, the value of `Option[SaveFileAccum]` is either:
-- If `Some` then a file was created, but it could be in 2 states.
-Either the client's `filesize` matches our file size doesn't match our file size then it was incomplete and the upload was successful, or they are different and the upload is incomplete.
+- If `Some` then a file was created.
+Either:
+  - The client's `filesize` matches our file size means the upload was successful, or
+  - The file size doesn't match, meaning the upload was incomplete.
 - If `None`, then no file was created.

 The ZIO code for this is: